St. George's Cathedral, Cape Town: Provincial heritage site

 St George's Cathedral was declared a provincial heritage site by Heritage Western Cape on 23 September 2014 in the terms of Section 27 of the National Heritage Resources Act.
 This gives the site Grade II status and provides the site with protection under South African heritage law.

 The cathedral is renowned for the political stance it took during apartheid and is recognised as a strong symbol for democracy in South Africa.
 The heritage significance the building lies not just with the building itself but also the intangible heritage associated with the actions of different clergymen involved in the church which led to the church (as of 26 August 2001) being known as the "people's cathedral".
-Desmond Tutu, the first black archbishop of South Africa, led numerous marches and campaigns for the formal end of apartheid from the front steps of St George's cathedral.
+Desmond Tutu, the first black archbishop of South Africa, led numerous marches and campaigns for the formal end of apartheid from the front steps of the cathedral.
 It was a common meeting point for all activists of all races as well as woman's rights groups who were part the resistance to apartheid laws and the struggle for social justice, equality and human rights.

 Burials

 The remains of Archbishop Emeritus Desmond Tutu are interred in front of the high altar.
-The remains of Edward Laurie King, Dean of Cape Town from 1958 until 1988 were re-interred in the Chancel, on the 20th of July 2025 during the 09:30am Cathedral Mass.
+The remains of Edward Laurie King, Dean of Cape Town from 1958 until 1988, were re-interred in the chancel on the 20th of July 2025, during the 09:30am Cathedral Mass.